Updated March 17, 2023

 Difference Between Stream Cipher vs Block Cipher

-In this article Stream Cipher vs Block Cipher, both stream Cipher and block cipher are techniques used for the encryption and decryption i.e. to convert the plain text to ciphertext and cipher text to plain text.
+In this article, Stream Cipher vs Block Cipher, both stream Cipher and block cipher are techniques used for encryption and decryption, i.e. to convert the plain text to ciphertext and cipher text to plain text.
 Both methods have their purpose and methods.
 Both techniques are used for the same purpose, but there is a difference in their methods and work.
 We are also going to discuss the difference between stream cipher and block cipher.
 A stream cipher is a technique that involves the encryption of one plain text bit at a time.
 The decryption is also proceeded by one bit at a time.

-A block cipher is a technique which involves the encryption of one block of plain text at a time.
+A block cipher is a technique that involves the encryption of one block of plain text at a time.
 The decryption is also proceeded by one block at a time.
 So basically there are two most popular types for encryption and decryption of the text.
 Block Ciphers encrypt the entire block.
-Stream Ciphers which encrypts by Taking one digit/element continuously and produces output one element at a time.
+Stream Ciphers encrypts by Taking one digit/element continuously and produces output one element at a time.
 A block cipher can be created from a given stream cipher by just encrypting a whole block with the stream cipher, but a stream cipher from a block cipher cannot be created.

-Head to Head Comparison between Stream Cipher vs Block Cipher (Infographics)
+Head to Head Comparison Between Stream Cipher vs Block Cipher (Infographics)

 Below are the Top 11 comparisons between Stream Cipher vs Block Cipher: